-The Economics element of the module investigates how society uses its limited resources and how a country deals with the production and consumption of goods and services.
+The Economics element of the module resources and how a country deals with the production and consumption of goods and services.
 The microeconomics element focuses on how individual consumers and firms make decisions, from the choices made by economic agents to the dynamics of supply and demand.
 The macroeconomics studies the economy on both a national and international level.
 Topics in macroeconomics include government fiscal and monetary policy, unemployment rates, the level of inflation and the balance of payments.
 The module is assessed through a short exam to cover microeconomics and a research project to cover the macroeconomics elements of the course.